How do you want your Broad Street Bicycle Boulevard?

 How Can I Participate in the Planning Process?

 The City of San Luis Obispo appreciates input from its residents and wants to hear your thoughts on the proposed project.
-The City will begin soliciting input from stakeholders in March 2016 and will post updates and other project documents on this page throughout the planning process, which is anticipated to take place over the next year.
+The City will be soliciting input from stakeholders throughoug the course of the project and will post updates and other project documents on this page throughout the planning process, which is anticipated to take place through 2017.

 Initial community meetings were held in March and June 2016 to introduct the project and understand the community goals, concerns and vision for the bicycle boulevard.
 Additional public meetings will be scheduled throughout the planning process.
 Upcoming Project Meetings:

 Meeting summaries and other relevant project documents will be posted here as we progress through the project planning process:

 - Community Meeting #1 (Project Kick Off) Summary and Presentation Slides

 - Broad Street Bicycle Boulevard Design Guidelines